 In dealing with the decedent’s property, the personal representative should consider setting aside exempt property.
 The phrase “setting aside exempt property” refers to making certain property available to the surviving spouse and/or dependent children.
 While this exempt property is made available to others, it does not mean that the others have an ownership interest in the property.
 They merely have a right to use the property.
 This right is temporary.

 Generally, exempt property includes the decedent’s homestead and certain personal property.
-We have previously covered the homestead rules (click here to go back to that section).
+We have previously covered the homestead rules.
 Recall that the surviving spouse typically enjoys a life estate (or right to occupy and use) the homestead for his or her lifetime.

 For exempt personal property, the Estates Code provides a list of items that are exempt.
 These items include up to $50,000 worth of: